RW1 14 Day Rwanda Travel & Kenya TOUR

 |Start Date||End Date||Price||More Info|

-Optional Single Supplement: $1120 (number of singles limited).
+Optional Single Supplement: $1181 USD (number of singles limited).

-This tour may require a mandatory single supplement charge of $560, if twin-sharing accommodation is unavailable.
+This tour may require a mandatory single supplement charge of $591 if you join our share program and we are unable to pair you.

 *The red tour trail on the map does not represent the actual travel path.